Nonparametric Reaction Coordinate Optimization with Histories: A Framework for Rare Event Dynamics

-Here, we present an approach for robust and accurate determination of the committor function (and other optimal RCs) from irregular and incomplete longitudinal datasets.
-The approach yields reproducible results in the analyses of a realistic protein folding trajectory, characterized by complex RCs and corresponding free energy landscapes.
-It is further illustrated on diverse systems, including dynamics in phase space, conceptual ocean circulation models, and a clinical dataset.
+The power of the framework is thoroughly evaluated through increasingly challenging analyses of realistic protein folding dynamics, where it yields accurate committor estimates that pass the stringent validation criterion and produce high-resolution free energy profiles.
+Its generality is further illustrated across diverse systems, including phase space dynamics, conceptual ocean circulation models, and a clinical longitudinal dataset.